kise999/kise999/README.md

 - 👋 Hi, I’m Powell Granger
 - 👀 I’m interested in new technologies, programming languages, hiking, swimming and tennis.
+And I like animals especially dogs.
 - 🌱 I’m currently learning Blockchain technology and fell down the web3 rabbit hole
 - 💞️ ’m looking to work on web3 and collaborate on expanding the reach of blockchain knowledge and usage
 - 📫 How to reach me ...